-The most toxic extracts have lower CC50 values.
-Thus, extracts from Jatropha curcas leaves and Sarcocephalus latifolius root are the most cytotoxic.
+The most toxic extracts had lower CC50 values.
+Thus, extracts from Jatropha curcas leaves and Sarcocephalus latifolius roots are the most cytotoxic.

-6. Hemolytic potential of plant extracts
+6. Hemolytic potential of the plant extracts

 The plant extracts studied do not induce strong hemolysis.
-The rate of hemolysis induced is related to saponin content, with Moringa oleifera extracts inducing the highest rate of hemolysis.
+The rate of hemolysis induced is related to the saponin content, with Moringa oleifera extracts resulting in the highest rate of hemolysis.